 - In Wraith Squadron, the backstory of ex-child actor Garik "Face" Loran features several films that are thinly-disguised pro-Empire propaganda, including one entitled Win or Die where he embraces the Imperial cause, over the objections of his stodgy, Republican parents, who eventually end up shooting him.
 In a stunning fit of patriotic Glurge, he dies in the Emperor's arms, wishing he would take over the galaxy already.
 Apparently, recruitment for the Imperial Navy went up 5% when it was released.
 The modern-day New Republic fighter pilot is not proud.

-- Warhammer 40K has a variation: Living Saints are Sisters of Battle who are martyred by the various enemies of the Imperium, their images and backstories used to boost morale.
-Unlike most examples, they come back- as glowing-eyed, angel-winged incarnations of His wrath with six-foot flaming broadswords.
+- A variation: Living Saints are Sisters of Battle who are martyred by the various enemies of the Imperium, their images and backstories used to boost morale.
+Unlike most examples, they come back—as glowing-eyed, angel-winged incarnations of His wrath with six-foot flaming broadswords.

 - Warhammer: A young boy was found in the Empire believed to be the reincarnation of Sigmar, The Empire's deified founder.
 As the boy was brought to the capital, where it was believed the current Emperor Karl Franz would step down from the throne, he was found murdered with a Skaven dagger.

 - "The Martyr" is one of the three predefined world templates in Dragon Age II, which you can select if you don't import a Dragon Age: Origins save: it depicts the Warden (Player Character of DAO) as a young, idealistic Dalish Elf girl who fought for justice and ultimately gave her life to defeat the Archdemon (Dalish Elves being pretty much the most downtrodden minority in Thedas).
-It has since been confirmed to be the default canon for Dragon Age: Inquisition (if you don't import a save), which features a Dalish elf uprising as a major conflict.
+It has since been confirmed to be the "BioWare canon" Warden for their Extended Universe works, and is used for the default canon for Dragon Age: Inquisition (if you don't import a save).

 - Bioshock Infinite: In an alternate universe, Booker DeWitt has (posthumously) become an icon of the Vox Populi.
 When he apparently shows up again, alive and well, he is not welcomed as a hero, but relentlessly pursued as a supposed imposter because he's more valuable as a martyr.